2023 Michigan State University shooting: Perpetrator

-Anthony Dwayne McRae (June 10, 1979 – February 13, 2023), a 43-year-old Lansing resident, was the gunman.
+Anthony Dwayne McRae (June 10, 1979 – February 13, 2023), a 43-year-old African-American male who resided in Lansing, was the gunman.
 McRae had no known connection to the university.
 McRae was born in Bear, Delaware, raised in Trenton, New Jersey, and moved to Michigan in 2003.

 McRae was arrested in June 2019 for carrying a weapon without a concealed pistol license.
 Initially charged with a felony, he pleaded guilty to misdemeanor unlawful possession of a loaded firearm as part of a plea agreement in November 2019.
 He was originally sentenced to twelve months' probation, which was later extended to 18 months, and in May 2021, he was discharged from probation.
 Because McRae was not convicted of a felony, his ban on possessing weapons ended with the end of his probation.

 The decision to allow McRae to plead to a misdemeanor instead of a felony has proven controversial.
 Former Ingham County prosecutor Carol Siemon was criticized for her decision to limit the use of felony charges for firearms possession.
 In response Siemon described the plea deal as standard practice, saying that "nationally, about 95 percent of all criminal charges are resolved by pleas".

 McRae's father said his son had anger issues, and, after the death of his mother in 2020, he became reclusive and socially isolated and "started to get evil and mean, and he didn't care about anything anymore."
 He described his son as "evil angry."
 According to the father, McRae had worked for about seven years at a warehouse loading trucks but quit his job shortly after his mother's death.
 McRae's sister, who had not seen McRae since her mother's funeral in 2020, described her brother as socially isolated and hostile, and often transient.
 At the time of the shooting, McRae lived in his father's home in Lansing, 5 mi northwest of MSU's campus.

-A note found in McRae's possession included threats to MSU, other local businesses include the Meijer warehouse where he had previously been employed, and two New Jersey public schools.
+A note found in McRae's possession included threats to MSU, other local businesses including the Meijer warehouse where he had previously been employed, and two New Jersey public schools.
 McRae also claimed to lead a group of 20 people who were involved in his attacks, a claim that was dismissed by a Michigan State Police spokesperson.

-In the immediate aftermath of the shooting, an internet hoax that incorrectly identified the perpetrator spread on social media.
+In the immediate aftermath of the shooting, an internet hoax that incorrectly identified the perpetrator as "Lynn Dee Walker" spread on social media.